 The direct impacts were identified for seven karst features/indicators listed above.
-For the Alternative B alternatives, there is only one karst feature impacted, a sinkhole.
-There are no karst features impacted for either Alternative C or Alternative P.
+For Alternative B, there is one sinkhole impacted, however this sinkhole is not a karst feature.
+No karst features are anticipated to be directly impacted by Alternative C, Alternative P, RPA P or Alternative R.

-Alternative M impacts include 28 cave entrances within a kilometer of the alternative, four dye points, three dye lines, two springs, 55 to 57 sinkholes, 388 to 398 acres of sinkhole areas and 86 acres of sinking stream basins.
-Alternative O impacts include 21 caves within a kilometer, zero to two dye points, eight to ten dye lines, one spring, 22 to 36 sinkholes, 78 to 158 acres of sinkhole areas and 235 to 307 acres of sinking stream basins.
+Alternative M impacts include 28 cave entrances within a kilometer of the alternative, four dye points, three dye lines, two springs, 55-57 sinkholes, 388-398 acres of sinkhole areas and 86 acres of sinking stream basins.
+Alternative O impacts include 21 caves within a kilometer, zero to two dye points, eight to ten dye lines, one spring, 22-36 sinkholes, 78-158 acres of sinkhole area and 235-307 acres of sinking stream basins.
 These totals include the direct impacts by the Local Improvements associated with each alternative.
-See Table 9: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+See Table 10: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+There are no Local Improvements associated with Alternative R.